 From a political point of view, the launching of the reforms faced some difficulties.
-First, many interest groups -- including public sector workers, teachers and workers in the health sector -- firmly opposed any changes.
-Representatives of these groups realized early on that their best option was to line up the support of high-rank military officers.
+First, many interest groups-including public-sector workers, teachers, and workers in the health sector-firmly opposed any changes.
+Representatives of these groups realized early on that their best option was to line up the support of high-ranking military officers.
 They were partially successful, as for many months some key members of the (ruling) armed forces opposed the project.
-Second, the notion of a collectively funded, "solidarity-based" retirement system was deeply ingrained among intellectuals and the public.
-José Piñera, the father of the reforms, has pointed out that due to stiff opposition the implementation of the reform had to be postponed for almost a full year.
-It was only in 1980 when Piñera and his team were able to persuade a reluctant General Pinochet on the merits of the project.
+Second, the notion of a collectively funded, "solidaritybased" retirement system was deeply ingrained among intellectuals and the public.
+José Piñera, the father of the reforms, has pointed out that, owing to stiff opposition, the implementation of the reform had to be postponed for almost a full year.
+It was only in 1980 that Piñera and his team were able to persuade a reluctant General Pinochet of the merits of the project.
 The general himself, however, was not fully successful in convincing his military colleagues.
-The armed forces did not join the new system -
+The armed forces did not join the new system-an option not available to any other group in the country.
+As a way to increase the appeal of the new system and reduce political opposition, the architects of the plan determined the new contribution rates so as to increase net take-home pay for those joining the new system.
+On average, those who transferred to the privately run capitalization system experienced an 11 percent increase in after-tax pay (Iglesias and Vittas 1992).
+This increase in take-home earnings was engineered largely as a way of making the reforms popular and generating an incentive to encourage workers to shift voluntarily to the new system.
+At the same time, it was expected that, given the anticipated higher rates of return on the accumulated funds, the lower contributions would be enough to finance higher rates of replacement for pensions.